+44 (0)20 7822 1200

-A v C (ongoing) – acted on behalf of the first Respondent local education authority in this factually complex high value claim for constructive unfair dismissal, victimisation and whistleblowing which the claimant brought against the LEA and 3 other respondents.
-Involved consideration of complex legal issues relating to the employment status of the claimant teacher vis a vis her school and the LEA
+Angel v Cambridgeshire County Council & 2 others – acted on behalf of the first Respondent local education authority in this factually complex high value claim for constructive unfair dismissal, victimisation and whistleblowing which the claimant brought against the LEA and 3 other respondents.
+Involved consideration of complex legal issues relating to the employment status of the claimant teacher vis a vis her school and the LEA.

 Probert v TSC Ltd – acted for the defendant through 2 major insurer clients in this high value claim for disability discrimination.
 The claimant alleged that his exposure to excessively cold temperatures in the workplace caused an exacerbation of a rare pre-existing neurological condition.
 Involved consideration of complex expert evidence from two consultant neurologists.